 TIPS on How to Take a Detox Bath

-- Carve out 40-45 minutes for yourself 3-4 times per week.
+- Carve out 40 to 45 minutes for yourself 3 to 4 times per week.
 I like to do this in the evening.
-Detox bath time is good alone, restful time that many of us wouldn’t otherwise get — great for rejuvenating one’s spirit, as well as healing one’s body.
+Detox bath time is good alone, restful time that many of us wouldn’t otherwise get โ great for rejuvenating one’s spirit, as well as improving the health of one’s body.
 And, if you use salts in your bath, the magnesium helps many to sleep more soundly.
 I find it relaxes even my mind, which helps me get to sleep.

-- Also, on a mama note for those of you with little ones, I love to let my littlest guy crawl in with me when the water cools down a bit.
-He relishes alone time with me and this way he gets the detox bath too.
+- On a mama note for those of you with little ones, I love to let my littlest child (nursing age) crawl in with me when the water cools down a bit.
+My two youngest relished the alone time with me, and this allowed them to get the detox bath too.
+(You can always wear a bathing suit if this feels more appropriate as your kids get older.)

-Healing diets usually include additional alternative therapies to assist in the wellness process.
-Years ago, after two years on the GAPS diet, I realized that I was missing an important piece: detox baths.
+Wellness diets usually include additional alternative therapies to assist in the wellness process.
+Many years ago, after two years on the GAPS diet, I realized that I was missing an important piece: detox baths.

 Most people benefit from detox baths.
 In this modern age, with toxins bombarding our bodies, detoxing is recommended for most.
 I mention GAPS as part of my personal story and also to help many of you who are on the GAPS diet, so you don’t miss this piece like I did.

-I was able to glean many insights that Dr. Natasha Campbell-McBride does include in her book, but other points aren’t emphasized, or I missed the recommendations.
-For me, detoxification baths were at the top of this list.
-When I realized what I’d missed, I began dutifully soaking, and that’s when I learned the content of this post.
+When I realized what I’d missed, I began dutifully soaking, and that’s when I learned the original content of this post.

-I’ve been taking detox baths for the last 7 years, and I love them to this day.
-The ritual is still a part of my weekly detox protocols … and one that’s nice!
+I’ve been taking detox baths for the last 13 years, off and on, and I love them to this day.
+The ritual is still a part of my detox protocols … and one that I enjoy.
+If you have a big or demanding family, or feel a lot of stress, detox baths can be a good excuse for alone time, that also provide rejuvenation psychologically.

 Final thoughts on detox baths